quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Security Considerations

-An improperly configured or malicious sender could cause standards-compliant receivers to  acknowledge more frequently than their available resources permit, thus causing a denial-of-service (DoS) attack.
-However, a sender has control of many aspects of the receiver behaviour and therefore, for a well-configured sender, this introduces no additional threat.
-Further, the information in the ACK_FREQUENCY frame are ultimately only a request but do not provide any ability for the requester to enforce a certain behavior on the ACK sender.
-As such an endpoint can simply not follow the request due to security concerns or practical limits, especially in situation such as a DDoS attack or when otherwise under high computational or network load.
+An improperly configured or malicious data sender could cause a data receiver to  acknowledge more frequently than its available resources permits.
+However, there are two limits that make such an attack largely inconsequential.
+First, the acknowledgement rate is bounded by the rate at which data is received.
+Second, an ACK_FREQUENCY frame can only request an increase in the acknowledgment rate but cannot force it.

 # IANA Considerations {#iana}